 Not everyone has to pay the full amount of council tax due for the band their property is in.
-There are reductions that may apply to you.
-If you think you may qualify for one of these reductions, please download the relevant application form and return it to your local Wiltshire Council office with any evidence required.
+There are discounts and exemptions that may apply to you.
+If you think you may qualify for one of these discounts, please download the relevant application form and return it to your local Wiltshire Council office with any evidence required.

 Please use this form if:

 - you are 18 or over and have always lived in this property alone